Close Mobile Navigation

 HPV is known to cause:

-Over 90% of genital warts8
+About 90% of genital warts8

-Over 88% of anal cancers9
+About 88% of anal cancers9

 About 70% of oral and throat cancers10

-While any man with HPV is at risk of developing HPV-related cancers, those with weakened immune systems, including men living with HIV, tend to be more susceptible.6
+While any man with HPV is at risk of developing certain HPV-related cancers, those with weakened immune systems, including men living with HIV, tend to be more susceptible.6

 Speak to your doctor immediately if you discover changes on your penis, scrotum, anus, mouth, or throat, such as6: